Gelean/website/README.md

     </CORSRule>
 </CORSConfiguration>
 ```
+30. Click Save
-30. Back in S3, click on Create bucket
+1. Back in S3, click on Create bucket
 1. Use your website domain name minus www for the bucket name (ex: elderek.com)
 1. Choose a region close to you and click Next
 1. Uncheck Block All Public Access